-Standby Power And How It Can Reduce Your Electric Bill
+How Standby Power Can Reduce Your Electricity Bill

 Many appliances and electronic products – ranging from air conditioners to DVD players to TV lifts – cannot be entirely powered down without unplugging them or turning off the power supply at the outlet.
 These products use small amounts of electricity even when not actively being used.
 This power consumption is referred to as “standby power.”